 - “Kolko struva?” means “How much is it?”

-💡 Good to know: Use “da” and “ne” out loud if the nods are confusing — it keeps everyone on the same page. 🙂
+👉 Good to know: Use “da” and “ne” out loud if the head movements are doing your nut in.
+It keeps everyone on the same page. 🙂

 🔥 Tinker’s Recommended Tour: Sofia Hidden Bars